yousifbeshay/Embeded-Systems-Projects/IMU_Servo_Project/Important Notes and Code Explanation.md

   The aim is to control the rotation of the servo motor according to the Position of the IMU Sensor

-    first I had to to get the values of rotation of the IMU Sensor and because the Readig are somehow noisy and not smooth , the need arrised to use kalman filter to get smoother more accurate results , in this part i used Kalman-Filter-Python-for-mpu6050-master Library.
+    first I had to to get the values of rotation of the IMU Sensor and because the Readings are somehow noisy and not smooth , the need arrised to use kalman filter to get smoother ,more accurate results , in this part i used Kalman-Filter-Python-for-mpu6050-master Library.

   Credits to : rocheparadox
   Library link : https://github.com/rocheparadox/Kalman-Filter-Python-for-mpu6050

 The core logic :

     first i had to caliberate the servo motor in order to be able to fully control it